How to plan a low-cost funeral on a budget in Australia

 The DIY funeral option

-You do not legally need a funeral director in most Australian states.
-In NSW, VIC, QLD, SA, TAS, ACT and the NT, the next of kin can arrange the funeral themselves: collect the medical certificate, register the death, transport the body, and book the cremation or burial directly with the crematorium or cemetery.
+In most Australian states there is generally no legal requirement to use a funeral director.
+In NSW, VIC, QLD, SA, TAS, ACT and the NT, the next of kin can generally arrange the funeral themselves: collect the medical certificate, register the death, transport the body, and book the cremation or burial directly with the crematorium or cemetery.
+Rules vary by state and by cemetery or crematorium, so it is worth confirming the current requirements with the relevant state authority.

 WA is the exception.
-Under the Cemeteries Act 1986, metropolitan Perth requires a licensed funeral director or a Single Funeral Permit from the Metropolitan Cemeteries Board.
+Metropolitan Perth requires a licensed funeral director or a Single Funeral Permit under the Cemeteries Act 1986 (WA), available from the Metropolitan Cemeteries Board.

 DIY funerals are uncommon (most families prefer to delegate the logistics during a difficult time), but they are legal and they reduce costs significantly because you are not paying a professional service fee.
 The Natural Death Care Centre and the Natural Death Advocacy Network both provide guidance for families considering this path.